Digital divide: Economic gap in the United States

-Racial gap
+Racial gap in the United States

 Although many groups in society are affected by a lack of access to computers or the Internet, communities of color are specifically observed to be negatively affected by the digital divide.
+"Urban areas also exhibit neighborhood-level divides due to affordability, infrastructure quality, and localized socio-economic differences."
 Pew research shows that as of 2021, home broadband rates are 81% for White households, 71% for Black households and 65% for Hispanic households.
 While 63% of adults find the lack of broadband to be a disadvantage, only 49% of White adults do.
 Smartphone and tablet ownership remains consistent with about 8 out of 10 Black, White, and Hispanic individuals reporting owning a smartphone and half owning a tablet.
 A 2021 survey found that a quarter of Hispanics rely on their smartphone and do not have access to broadband.